hneth/riskyr/README.md

 Installation
 ------------

-The current release of `riskyr` is available from [CRAN](https://CRAN.R-project.org/) at <https://CRAN.R-project.org/package=riskyr>:
+-   The current release of `riskyr` is available from [CRAN](https://CRAN.R-project.org/) at <https://CRAN.R-project.org/package=riskyr>:

 ``` r
 install.packages("riskyr")  # install riskyr from CRAN client
 library("riskyr")           # load to use the package
 ```

-The most recent development version can be installed from its [GitHub](https://github.com) repository at <https://github.com/hneth/riskyr/>:
+-   The most recent development version can be installed from its [GitHub](https://github.com) repository at <https://github.com/hneth/riskyr/>:

 ``` r
 # install.packages("devtools")
 devtools::install_github("hneth/riskyr")
 ```

+-   An interactive online version is available at [riskyr.org](http://riskyr.org).

 Quick start guide
 -----------------